thulasi29n/aws-elasticbeanstalk/README.md

       2.8) Load Balancer -- choose settings as default 2.9) create APP.

-3. Once the deploy completes, access the application and simulate a record insertion -- you will encounter error.
+3. Once the deploy completes, access the application(using public-ip of EC2 instance) and simulate a record insertion -- you will encounter error.

 4. Investigate error logs -- ( you will most probably get Access denied exception)